Including how to pay off overdraft and ways to beat your overdraft costs

 Don’t panic!
 Things can be done!
 There are accounts out there for you that offer 0% on purchases.

 This needs to be done carefully.
-Make sure you’re paying off the monthly minimum so you don’t loose your 0%.
+Make sure you’re paying off the monthly minimum so you don’t lose your 0%.

 Your overdraft is still classed as a debt.
 Go through and work out which debt is costing you more.
 Start by paying that back and then the next and the next.
 Your overdraft fees may be the least of your problems….

-Some bank will give you a refund or some let up if you ask and plead your case.
+Some banks will give you a refund or some let up if you ask and plead your case.

 Look at the Financial Conduct Authority website and find out what they class as “fair.”